by Lasse Eilers | | 4,2 / 5,0 | Approximate reading time: 6 Minutes

 ADVERTISEMENT

-Each synth has a slightly different approach.
-This may favour a certain production workflow or style of music.
+Each synth on this list has a slightly different approach that may favor a certain production workflow or style of music.
 Some synths also offer slightly more range than others as far as sound creation possibilities go.
-It’s up to you to choose a go-to tool for a single purpose or a more versatile instrument.
+It’s up to you to choose a go-to tool for a single purpose (such as leads or basses) or a more versatile instrument for creative sound design.

 ADVERTISEMENT